ychili/galleries/docs/Manual.rst

 validated for logical consistency in three ways.

 (1) No circular implications.
-    You cannot create a tag implications or series of tag implications where a tag ends up implying itself, as in :math:`A \implies B \implies A`.
+    You cannot create a tag implication or series of tag implications where a tag ends up implying itself, as in :math:`A \implies B \implies A`.
     Without this check the implication process would loop infinitely.